UniStuttgart-VISUS/megamol/plugins/ng_mesh/Readme.md

 The GPUMeshDataSource module is connected to a GPURenderTaskDataSource via the `GPUMeshDataCall`.
 It is recommended that this modules only takes care of processing and uploading the mesh data and to handle data IO or generation in a dedicated module that is connected via a call (see gltf example above).

-The `GltfGPUMeshesDataSource` module serves as an examples for what a GPUMeshDataSource could look like.
+The `DebugGPUMeshDataSource` and `GltfGPUMeshesDataSource` modules serve as examples for what a GPUMeshDataSource could look like.

 ### GltfFileLoader